 Help us to not forget a people group; to know what it’s like as a doula in the Middle East; to know your best recipe for beans and rice, and the person who delighted you with it.
 We want to hear it all to help others muddle through this, too.

-Here are a few guidelines to give your 300-800-word piece the best chance at success with our audience.
-These are pretty simple, so no need to freak out.
+Here are a few simple, so-don’t-freak-out guidelines to help your 300-800-word story connect with our audience.

 - think critically about what is biblical vs. what is Christian culture.
 (Does each new Christian need to “pray the prayer”?
 Do they need to give up dancing? etc.)